Diamante Soccer Academy LLC

 Lancaster, PA 17602

-Awards: Awards will be given out to the first, second, and third place winner.
+Awards: Awards will be given out to the first and second-place winners.

-First place winner will also have the honor to be dubbed 2023 Diamante Goalkeeper War’s King & Queen Keeper of their age group.
+The first-place winner will also have the honor of being dubbed the 2026 Diamante Goalkeeper War’s King or Queen Keeper.

 Who: If you have any questions, feel free to email us at info@DGKSoccerAcademy.com